Fireplaces built By RL Sanborn Masonry

 fireplace it is generally in the "great room", not the

-fireplace is a Rumford fireplace and has an efficient
+compromises.
+This fireplace is a Rumford fireplace

-rounded throat and smaller flue than it's 1760
+and has an efficient rounded throat and smaller flue

-ancestor so it is much more efficient.
+than it's 1760 ancestor so it is much more efficient.

-Call The fireplace pros today!
+Call the fireplace Pros today!

 Call RL Sanborn Masonry.